benedekaibas/website/README.md

 # website
-My personal website for publishing articles and thoughts
+My personal website for publishing articles and thoughts.

+I used Python and the Quarto API to create my own website.